 In 1980, Derek and his wife, Judith, made the move from the Salvation Army to the Anglican Parish Church in Normanton, where they still worship.
 Soon after, Derek was asked to take responsibility for the musical worship of the church, becoming its Director of Music, a post (non paid) he held until stepping down in the mid 1990’s.

 Normanton’s musical tradition is eclectic and more contemporary than traditional, but Derek’s wide music appreciation allowed a ‘best of the old and best of the new’ approach.
 He also taught himself the guitar and electric bass during this time, and transferred his brass skills back to the trumpet and flugelhorn.
-Although not leading anymore, Derek, and Judith, are still part of the music ministry.
+Derek and Judith are still part of the music team at All Saints’ Normanton.

-Derek is a Public Finance Accountant by profession and worked for Leeds City Council in various financial capacities for 40 years before retiring a little early in 2008, concluding his career as Principal Project Manager responsible for leading the Council’s Education Private Finance Initiative (PFI) Team.
+Derek trained and qualified as a Public Finance Accountant and worked for Leeds City Council in various financial and project management capacities for 40 years, before retiring, a little early, in 2008.

 He joined the YPC in 2004, sings 2nd Bass and has served on the Choir Committee and later as a Director since 2005.
-He became Vice Chairman in 2006.
-He was elected chairman of the Choir in 2012.
+He became Vice Chairman in 2006 and was elected Chairman of the Choir in 2012.
 He is also Chairman of Directors of YPC Ltd.

-When he is not singing or about YPC business, Derek enjoys researching Family History (in fact anything to do with history), reading fiction, the theatre (musical and dramatic), good music of all types and most sport, although not participating much these days.
+When he is not singing or about YPC business, Derek enjoys researching Family History (in fact, anything to do with history), reading, the theatre (musical and dramatic), good music of all types and most sport, although not participating much these days.
 Most importantly he loves being a grandpa.
-He also keeps his hand in with a bit of figures work and is Treasurer of All Saints’ Church, Normanton.
+He keeps his hand in with a bit of figures work and is Treasurer of All Saints’ Church, Normanton.
 As mentioned, he is married to Judith, who is a retired Primary Headteacher.
 They have two daughters, Emma and Leah, who are both teachers, and four wonderful grandchildren, Ivy, Jonas, Amos and Eva.

 Rt.
 Rev'd & Rt.
 Hon.
 Lord Hope of Thornes.
 KCVO